-Haverford requires the SAT or ACT of all applicants.
-The TOEFL or IELTS is also required if English is not your first language or you have not attended a school where English is the primary language of instruction.
+The TOEFL, Duolingo English Test (DET), or IELTS is required if English is not your first language or you have not attended a school where English is the primary language of instruction.

 - Enter them in the testing section of the Common Application, Coalition Application, or QuestBridge Application.

 - Take a screenshot of your score report and email it to firstname.lastname@example.org.
 Please note that we cannot process test scores submitted on a high school transcript.

 - Send them to us directly from the testing agency; Haverford’s testing codes are 2289 (SAT) and 3590 (ACT).

 - Have your counselor or other school official provide a copy of your score report by email (email@example.com) or by fax (610-896-1338).